Betterment Checking review

 - Enter your email address and click Continue.

-- Enter your personal information like your full name and address.
+- Enter your personal information, including your full name and address.
 Then follow the prompts to open your account.

-You must meet the following requirements to open a Betterment Everyday Checking account:
+You must meet the following requirements to open a Betterment Checking account:

 - At least 18 years old